leilab-isep/m1b_sismd_lb_tr/README.md

 #### Second Try

-To improve the speed I decided to try and increase the heap memory.
+To improve the speed I decided to increase the heap memory.

 ```
 -Xms15g -Xmx15g -XX:+UseZGC -Xlog:gc*:gc.log
 ```

-These were my results with 42062 ms:
+These were my results with 42062 ms using GCeasy tool and Visual VM:

 | Category                       | Metric / Subcategory        | Value         |
 |--------------------------------|-----------------------------|---------------|